Illinois-Relativity-Group/abid_bot/abid_bot_v2.9/bin/plotting_tool/README.txt

    rl: refinement level range.
    MPI: numbers of small files the h5 data splits into.
 For example, if you have smallb2_file_0 to smallb2_file_127, MPI=128.
    savefolder: where to save the result.
-   You will also want to change the path in job_submit_frontera.pbs
+   You will also want to change the path in job_submit_frontera.pbs.
+If you are not on Frontera, you also need to change the submission part.
 4. . runjobs.sh <startframe> <lastframe>
    This will automatically split your job into small jobs.
    I suggest to put less than 200 frames in one job.
 (I use 100) Startframe and lastframe should be line numbers from iters.txt

-   Output of this file, the avgb2rho.txt files, have each line of the form iteration \t time \t average b2rho keep this in mind if you want to build your own plotting tools.
+   Output of this file, the avgb2rho*.txt files, have each line of the form iteration \t time \t average b2rho keep this in mind if you want to build your own plotting tools.
    It is unclear atm what the time is, as it is an artifact of the old code.